 1.3 NRC Senior Research Associate

 1.3.1 An NRC Senior Research Associate has held the doctoral degree for five or more years at the time of application or holds a permanent appointment in academia, government, or industry and has research experience that has resulted in significant contributions and recognition as an established investigator in his or her specialized field.

 1.4 Laboratory and Center

 1.4.1 For the purposes of the NRC Research Associateship Programs, the term “laboratory” is used to refer to any agency or facility, or division of such an agency or facility, which is currently participating in the Programs.
 The terms “center” and “institute” are sometimes used instead of “laboratory.”
 In some cases, federal laboratories partner with non-federal centers.
 These centers may be located in universities or other non-federal research facilities.
 In all cases, these affiliated centers have been approved for participation in the NRC Research Associateship Programs.

 1.5 Laboratory Program Representative

 1.5.1 A Laboratory Program Representative (LPR) is a professional staff member of a laboratory who is responsible for managing its NRC Research Associateship Program.
 A Laboratory Program Representative assists you with all administrative aspects of your tenure.

 1.6 Research Adviser

 1.6.1 A Research Adviser is the scientist or engineer at a laboratory with whom you will work most closely and who has been approved for participation in the Programs.

 1.6.2 During tenure, your Research Adviser provides you with assistance in conducting your research program but does not act as a supervisor.

 1.6.3 For an NRC Postdoctoral Research Associate, a Research Adviser serves as the Associate’s mentor.
 All matters relating to your research program will fall under his or her purview.

 1.6.4 For an NRC Senior Research Associate, a Research Adviser usually functions in a more collegial relationship and assists as needed in securing space, equipment, or technical and clerical support.

 1.7 Program Administrator

-1.7.1 A Program Administrator is an Academies staff member who is responsible for the proper conduct of programs at his or her assigned laboratories.
+1.7.1 A Program Administrator is a Fellowships Office staff member who is responsible for the proper conduct of programs at his or her assigned laboratories.

 1.8 Program Coordinator